No. 11 Coastal Carolina survives 42-38 scare against Troy

 Backup quarterback Jacob Free, who replaced an injured Gunnar Watson in the fourth quarter, hit Tray Eafford on a 6-yard touchdown with 1:20 left.
 The play was set up with an interception by star middle linebacker Carlton Martial, who also had 21 tackles.

+“We know Coastal’s got a good football team, but I thought we fought them tooth and nail and really had an opportunity to win the game there at the end,” Troy coach Chip Lindsey said.

 McCall completed 24 of 29 passes for 338 yards and three touchdowns.
-Heligh caught 11 passes for 138 yards and two TDs.
+Heiligh caught 11 passes for 138 yards and two TDs, including the winner.

+“Coach always preaches get vertical so I stuck my foot in the ground and got vertical, saw the dude slipped and missed, and touchdown from there,” Heiligh said.
+“I knew the dude behind me wasn’t going to touch me.”

 McCall also ran for a 2-yard score with 5:03 left for a seemingly safe 35-23 lead.